Gonococcal arthritisDisseminated gonococcal infection (DGI); Disseminated gonococcemia

 Untreated, this condition may lead to persistent joint pain.

 When to Contact a Medical Professional

-You can greatly lower your risk of infection with an STD by using a condom every time you have sex.
-Condoms are available for both men and women, but are most commonly worn by the man.
+You can greatly lower your risk of infection with an STD by practicing safer sex.
+This means using a condom every time you have sex.
+Condoms are available for both men and women, but they are most commonly worn by the man.
 A condom must be used properly every time.
-For instructions on how to use a condom, see: Safe sex.

 Treating all sexual partners is essential to prevent re-infection.

-Linda Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington School of Medicine; Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School, Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD and the A.D.A.M.
+Editorial team.